 You may experience eye irritation.

-Patients that receive Botox treatments near the eye may be at risk for eye-related side effects, like irritation and dryness.
+Patients who receive Botox treatments near the eye may be at risk for eye-related side effects, like irritation and dryness.
 Some patients also report blurred vision or droopy eyelids.
 Discuss these side effects with your physician before resuming Botox treatments.

 You’ll still look younger if you stop treatments.